alfar0x/alfar-linea/README.md

 A project designed to manage Linea accounts by simulating user activity through random transactions.
 ## Overview

-### Please read the instructions carefully to understand how it works before running the script.

-Each Linea account consists of a `job` consisting of `steps`, which represent a list of `transactions`:
+Each Linea account has a `job` consisting of `steps`, which represent a list of `transactions`:

-1. A list of transactions (one step) consists of transactions sent to the blockchain by real users within 1-2 minutes.
+1. One step is consists of transactions sent by real users within 1-2 minutes.
 E.g., [approve -> swap].
 Here, 1 step is 2 transactions.
 Steps can currently consist of 1-3 transactions.

-2. A list of steps (job) can be executed by real users within hours/days.
-E.g., [swap ETH to USDC] -> [approve USDC -> add USDC to liquidity pool] -> [remove liquidity] -> [approve USDC -> swap to ETH].
-Here, 1 job = 4 steps (1-2 transactions each) = 6 transactions.
+2. One job consists of steps that can be executed by real users within hours/days.
+E.g., [swap ETH to USDC] --> [approve USDC -> add USDC to liquidity pool] --> [remove liquidity] --> [approve USDC -> swap to ETH].
+Here, 1 job = 4 steps = 6 transactions.
 Each job concludes by returning all tokens/liquidity to ETH.

-**Use at your own risk.
+**Please read the instructions carefully to understand how it works before running the script.
+Use at your own risk.
 The script has not been tested on large volumes.**

 Check for updates here: [alfar](https://t.me/+FozX3VZA0RIyNWY6)